 - heart medicines or a pacemaker if the heart is affected

-- breathing assistance (ventilator) if breathing muscles are affected
+- regular checks on breathing and assistance with ventilators and other devices if breathing muscles are affected

 - walkers and wheelchairs to maintain mobility and independence